 What can we do about it?

-Americans are recycling, want to recycle, feel good when recycling and will make an effort to recycle outside their homes.
+Americans are recycling, want to recycle, feel good when recycling, and will try to recycle outside their homes.
 We need to make recycling options accessible to the point that recycling that can or bottle in your hand becomes a no-brainer.

 We need more recycling options on our main streets and in our shopping malls, restaurants, theaters, airports, gas stations and other public spaces.
 Contact your local waste company, businesses, fellow residents and community leaders and let them know you are proud to recycle.
 Together, we can all partner to make more public recycling options a reality.

 Source: Begin With The Bin